THE FOUR IMMEASURABLE MINDS

 will come to a collected mind.

-Explanation: The people give in terms of the faith they have in the recipient.
+Explanation: The people give in terms of the faith they have in the receiver.
 They give in terms of their pleasure.
 If one were to be jealous when they receive, food and drink, he will never attain tranquility of mind day or night.

 250. Those who have been able to cut off, uproot, and destroy those thoughts will be able to concentrate their minds day or night.